 If your students use Google Drive then here’s your guide to your Grade 6’s (and any exiting students) taking their work with them.

 Students leaving the school have 2 options to take their work with them.
 They head to https://myaccount.google.com/ and then click “Control your content”.
-I recommend option 1 for primary students.
+I recommend option 2 for primary school students.

 What about staff leaving your school?

 If they are moving to another school using Google Drive, then option 1 is the best.
 Important to note, it will not delete or alter the original files when a staff member performs a ‘transfer’.
 The ‘transfer’ process simply duplicates each file that was owned and places the duplicate into the destination account (ie. their new school Google account).
 Therefore any changes made to the duplicates will not effect the original versions.